xaratustrah/daedalus/README.md

 <img src="https://raw.githubusercontent.com/xaratustrah/daedalus/master/rsrc/daedalus.jpg" width="512">
 </div>

-*daedalus* is an integrated control system for internal multiphase targets .
+*daedalus* is an integrated control system for internal multiphase targets for heavy ion storage rings.

 ## Installation
 Please download the latest version of [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/).
 Newest versions require setting up username / password already in the imager tool.
 You can also enable SSH from there.
 Then you can expand file system using the script `raspi-config`.
 Then you need a couple of things: